Skip to content

 Translation Format and Methodology

-Each translated record uses a structured JSON schema with fields for date, location, description, observer type, and official assessment, preserving the original Danish categorisation system rather than mapping it to external frameworks.
+Each translated record preserves the original Danish categorisation: date, location, description, observer type, and official assessment, kept in the Air Force's own schema rather than mapped to external frameworks.
 Where the source questionnaire used coded categories (shape codes, phenomenon type identifiers), the translation retains those codes alongside English labels.
 Ambiguous or degraded text is flagged rather than interpolated.
-The result is a dataset that stays faithful to how the Danish Air Force classified its own data, which matters when comparing assessment patterns across decades.
+The result stays faithful to how the Danish Air Force classified its own work, which matters when comparing assessment patterns across decades.

 From the Archive